 The featured photo above is a group of friends while living in Giessen, Germany.

 Aside from having great experiences as an Army brat, leaving friends behind was difficult when having to move from place to place.
 When I first got on the internet in 1999, Cathy and Pam were the first two friends I looked up and found and reunited.

-When I first got on the internet in 1999, Cathy was one of the first people I looked up.
-It took me a while to look her up because I couldn’t remember her married name.
+When looking up Cathy, it took me a while to look her up because I couldn’t remember her married name.
 After a while of trying to think of it, I found a very small photo of her son that she sent me years before.
 The photo was on the floor in a corner, hardly noticeable.
 On the back of the photo was his first and last name.
 Bingo!
 I had Cathy’s married name so promptly looked up her.